v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/write-okrs-overview.md

 - **Initiatives** are actions that help the team achieve outcomes.
 They are focused efforts that will help you define the path to impact for each OKR.

-Let’s dig into Objectives a bit deeper … What does the team want to accomplish?
+### Objectives

-Whether you’re the CEO of your organization, or the department lead in your group, what meaningful goals do you want to accomplish?
+Consider the priorities of your organization, your team, or your individual work.
+What meaningful goals do you want to accomplish?

 These goals should be clear, concise, and inspirational.
-We like to say that it should be like a slogan that will fit on a t-shirt.
-Remember to keep things simple and focused … just 3-5 goals max.

-Now let’s dig into Key Results.
-If Objectives are the aspirational words of a leader, Key Results are the specific numbers and metrics of a scientist.
+Effective goals are often one sentence or less.
+Remember to keep things simple and focused, with 3-5 objectives.

+### Key results

+While objectives represent your conceptual goals, key results are the specific numbers and metrics you need to reach to achieve those goals.

-If an employee later asked if the team accomplished the goals they set out to achieve, the result should be clear, measurable, and not open to interpretation.
+Key results need to be clear, measurable, and not open to interpretation.
 Once again, keep things focused by limiting to 3-5 Key Results for each Objective.
+For example, "Increase sales by 10% this quarter" is a more effective key result than "Increase sales".

+### Initiatives

 Lastly, Initiatives are actions that help the team achieve outcomes.
 They are focused efforts that will help you define the path to impact for each OKR.

-> [!IMPORTANT]
-> When thinking about Key Results vs. Initiatives:
->
-> - Key Results are outcomes—the level of performance or achievement you're trying to reach—the outcome you want to happen.
->
-> - Initiatives are outputs—the list of activities you're performing to get there—the output to make those things happen.

-## Benefits of OKRs

-Because OKRs are simply a framework for goal-setting in general, the same benefits apply: [Benefits of effective goal setting](great-goal-writing.md)

-## Common pitfalls and best practices

-Because OKRs are simply a framework for goal-setting in general, the same pitfalls apply: [Goal setting pitfalls and best practices](goal-setting-pitfalls.md)
+For example, if your key result was to increase sales by 10%, your initiative could be to initiate a new marketing campaign.

 ## Formula for writing great OKRs